 Now, it’s easy, at this point, to zero in on money and corruption as the cause of such curious decisions, but the reality is that there are non-infrastructure-related reasons why a nation might be selected to host a World Cup that have nothing to do with payoffs.

-There is something democratic (I know, an ironic word selection) about ensuring that a World Cup can be hosted by a range of countries, rather than solely major developed nations.
+There is something democratic (I know, an ironic word selection) about ensuring that a World Cup can be hosted by a range of countries, rather than perpetually housing the tournament in traditional, developed nations.
 Although there are legitimate concerns, for instance, about whether it was wise for South Africa to use public funds to host a World Cup, there were global, cultural-awareness benefits to sending the tournament to a part of the world that many people only consider for discussions about war, famine and poverty.

 In many ways, one can see similarities between South Africa’s successful bid and Qatar’s bid.
 It’s not difficult to see the allure of a Middle Eastern World Cup, especially in an era of conflicted understanding about that part of the world.
 From a legacy-generating perspective, it’s easy to comprehend how this vision of bringing the game to new frontiers might appeal to Sepp Blatter’s ego.
 Blatter wants to diversify the hosts as if they are part of a stock portfolio.